raginirai14/MastBlog/README.md

-Here's a README file for your Mastodon posts to diary script:

----

 # MastBlog

 This script fetches all public posts from a Mastodon user and formats them into a diary-style HTML document.
 It is designed to be run from the command line and requires Python with several packages.